The Eduployment Programme

 With a direct contract you have the guarantee that you fall under the Dutch collective employment agreement for Nursing, Care Centers and Home Care, also known as CAO-VVT.
 The collective employment agreement covers everyone who is working in nursing, care homes or in home care, and directly employed by the care center.

-The Dutch nursing homes where we work with, treat their people thoughtfully.
+The Dutch nursing homes where we work with treat their people thoughtfully.
 They value the balance between work, further training and private life.
 The basis for maintaining that balance is financial security.
-That is why they give you a contract based on fulltime, which means 36 hours a week with a maximum of 5 consecutive working days, after which you will get at least 2 days off.
+That is why they give you a contract based on full-time, which means 36 hours a week with a maximum of 5 consecutive working days, after which you will get at least 2 days off.
 Each year of experience is rewarded with an extra periodical, as the table below shows.

-When you finish the Eduployment program and your ambition is to switch to a position in the hospital, psychiatry or first line care, Eduployment can also help you.
+When you finish the Eduployment programme and your ambition is to switch to a position in the hospital, psychiatry or first line care, Eduployment can also help you.
 There are multiple options for personal growth.

 - Payment for at least 36 hours of work per week, if

 more, extra payment;

 - When working nights, on Sundays, public holidays and/or overtime, you will receive an additional payment.

 - Paid annual holidays: approx. 7 weeks (32.9 working days), including compensation for Dutch public holidays;